Alumnus (PhD awarded in 2016)

 Education (Download 2017 Curriculum Vitae)

-- Experienced user of R and multivariate statistical methods, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.
+- Expert user of R for multivariate statistics, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.

-- Occupancy and density estimation (solving with either Bayesian or max likelihood) and single and multi-species models for single or multiple seasons and/or sites and spatial capture recapture
+- Occupancy and density estimation (Bayesian and max likelihood) and single and multi-species models.

 - Proficent in Bahasa Indonesia, Bahasa Malay, Spanish

-5. Luskin, MS., Ke, A., in press.
-(2017).
+6. Luskin, MS., Ke, A., (2017).
 The bearded pig.
 In Melletti, M., & Meijaard, E. (Eds).
 Ecology, Evolution and Management of Wild Pigs and Peccaries.
 Implications for Conservation.
-Cambridge University Press.
+Cambridge University Press, UK.

 - PI: National Geographic Society